JEE Main 2026 April 7 Shift 2 Paper Analysis (B.Arch & B.Planning) – Difficulty Level, Section-Wise Review & Expected Cutoff

 JEE Main 2026, April 7, Shift 2 (B. Arch.)
 Mathematics Topic-Wise Analysis

-Find out the mathematics concepts asked in the B.Arch paper in the April 7 shift 2 exam in the table below with the number of questions.
+Find out the mathematics concepts asked in the B.Arch paper in the April 7 shift 2 exam in the table below, with the number of questions.

-| Topic | Expected Number of Questions (Approx.) | Expected Difficulty Level | Remarks |
+| Topic | Number of Questions (Approx.) | Difficulty Level | Remarks |

-| Irrational Numbers | 1 | Moderate | To be updated soon |
+| Irrational Numbers | 1 | Moderate | Concept-based question; required basic simplification and properties |

-| Definite Integration (Properties) | 1 | Moderate–Hard | To be updated soon |
+| Definite Integration (Properties) | 1 | Moderate–Hard | Application of properties; slightly tricky and time-consuming |

-| Arithmetic Progression (AP) | 1 | Moderate | To be updated soon |
+| Arithmetic Progression (AP) | 1 | Moderate | Direct formula-based question; easy to attempt |

-| Geometric Progression (GP) | 1 | Moderate | To be updated soon |
+| Geometric Progression (GP) | 1 | Moderate | Conceptual question involving series; manageable |

-| Conic Sections | 5–6 | Moderate–Hard | To be updated soon |
+| Conic Sections | 5–6 | Moderate–Hard | Major weightage; included parabola and ellipse-based lengthy questions |

-| Circles | 1–2 | Moderate | To be updated soon |
+| Circles | 1–2 | Moderate | Standard equation-based questions; moderate calculations |

-| Vectors & 3D Geometry | 1–2 | Moderate | To be updated soon |
+| Vectors & 3D Geometry | 1–2 | Moderate | Formula-based and scoring but required accuracy |

-| Matrices & Determinants | 1–2 | Moderate | To be updated soon |
+| Matrices & Determinants | 1–2 | Moderate | Calculation-heavy but straightforward concepts |

 JEE Main 2026 Session 2 April 7 Shift 2 Paper 2A (B.Arch.)
 Aptitude Test Section Analysis